AlexcastroDev/flights-backend/README.md

 - [x] Unit tests
 - [x] Implement Prisma ORM
 - [x] Implement AuthGuard
-- [ ] Move interfaces to Core package
 - [x] in-memory and database storage
 - [x] Unit tests
 - [x] Implement a Swagger
 - [x] API of create a comment
 - [x] Implement a Docker
 - [x] Implement a Docker Compose
-- [ ] Implement middleware to inject the user on request
+- [x] Implement middleware to inject the user on request
+- [x] Implement a Auth Exception Handler
 - [ ] Implement errors handler cases on testimonial create, update and delete
-- [ ] Implement a Auth Exception Handler
+- [ ] Move interfaces to Core package
 - [ ] Implement a Global Exception Handler
 - [ ] Implement a Logger
 - [ ] Implement a Cache ( redis )